MichaelRabek/rh-linux-poc/README.md

  Then run "host-vm/start.sh" on the hypervisor to boot the host-vm with NVMe/TCP
 ```

-### Step 5 run start-tcp-target.sh on the target-vm
+### Step 5 Run start-tcp-target.sh on the target-vm

 The following step configures and runs the NVMe/TCP softarget on the
 `target-vm`.
 Following this step the `target-vm` is now serving the